ezyaez/ez-linting/packages/eslint-config-yc/README.md

 ```
 This rule doesn't allow any types to be defined default, You can override rule on project level by error/off values as required.
 [More Info](https://github.com/typescript-eslint/typescript-eslint/blob/master/packages/eslint-plugin/docs/rules/no-explicit-any.md)

+**Note**: Monthly update and audit check of this package required.
+Make entry into Change.md file, if any update or changes.